AdoryVo/lists/dailies.md

 - [Worldle](https://worldle.teuteuf.fr) - Guess the country based on shape

 ## 🥙 Miscellaneous
-- [Chronogram](https://chronogram.chat) - Guess who the historical figure is by discussing with their reconstructed AI models
 - [Chronophoto](https://www.chronophoto.app) (♾️) - Guess the year pictures are taken in
 - [Costcodle](https://costcodle.com) - Guess the approximate price of a random Costco item
 - [Daily chess puzzle](https://www.chess.com/daily-chess-puzzle) by Chess.com - Find the best moves in a daily chess position